somebody422/dnssec_client/git/readme.txt

  If you want to have a "gitignore" kind of effect without other users of the repository having it, add your patterns to .git/info/exclude

+'git checkout BRANCH' - The usual way we move between local branches.
+'git checkout -b NEW_BRANCH <EXISTING_BRANCH>' - convience method to make a new branch. if EXISTING_BRANCH is provided, the new branch will be a copy of that.
+Otherwise it is a copy of HEAD

 'git checkout COMMIT' - Move HEAD to the given commit.
 This will update the files in the working directory to match the given commit.
-Usually you provide a branch as the argument.. if you give it a non-branch commit that will put you into a detached head state!
+If you give it a non-branch commit that will put you into a detached head state!

+'git checkout FILE' - Different from the commit checkout.
+Will grab that file from HEAD.
+You can use this to just revert changes you have made to a file.

+.git/objects - keys for an internal hashmap.
+There are a bunch of directories here.
+For a simple object (usually a commit?), the directory name is the first 2 letters of the SHA hash, and the file name is the rest of the hash.
+There are more but I don't feel like reading it: https://git-scm.com/book/en/v2/Git-Internals-Git-Objects

+'git fetch REMOTE BRANCH' - downloads the branch info.
+These commits will be saved into the .git/objects directory so you can now check them out.
+However a local branch will NOT be created, so this does not change your local history.
+To get a local branch into your repository, it might look like this.
+This assumes you don't have the remote set up yet:
+'git remote remote_repository_1 git@remotesite.com:path/to/repo.git'
+'git fetch remote_repository_1 progress_remote_branch'
+'git checkout progress_remote_branch' to put repo in detached head state, and check out the contents of this branch.
+'git checkout -b progress_local_branch' to create a new local branch.
+There may be a way to combine the 2 checkouts into 1 command?

+It is worth noting that 'git pull' is pretty much a fetch followed by a merge!

 Detached head state - This is a problem that happens when you checkout a specific commit (using a hash or ref) that does not correspond to a branch ref.
 Because HEAD is not pointing to a branch, if you make changes then commit, the changes may be lost forever!

+'git merge BRANCH' - Will attempt to bring changes made in BRANCH to the current branch.
+Git does this by finding the best (first?) common ansestor (this is the commit before they branched off, or earlier) then looking at the changes since then.
+It will then create a commit which brings the changes made in BRANCH in.
+If both branches modified the same line/section of a file, there will be a conflict.
+Use a text editor to fix the conflicts to your liking, do some 'git add' then do a 'git commit'.
+Fast forward merge - Merging B2 into B. If B has had no changes since B2 was created, git can just move the B pointer to B2.
+Very easy!

 'git reset --hard COMMIT' - move HEAD and the current branch head to COMMIT.
 Will update the staging index, working directory, and commit history.
 Trying to push this to a remote repository may throw an error, however: for that use 'git revert' instead
-'git reset FILE' or 'git reset COMMIT FILE' is very different!
+'git reset FILE' or 'git reset COMMIT FILE' is different!
 Essentially this will reset the the file in the staging area to that commit.
 Without a commit argument it will default to HEAD, and is the recommended way to un-stage a file

 'git revert COMMIT' - Undo some changes without losing them in the git history (like you would with 'git reset --hard').
 It generates a "reverse commit" which will undo the changes made in COMMIT.
 Add the --no-commit flag to stage but not commit the changes.
 If you want to generate a compound "reverse commit", then run 'git revert COMMIT --no-commit' on the most recent one, then the next oldest, ect.
 Finally, commit the combined changes.